Nix shell IDE integration

 auto-complete language-specific

-detect any syntax errors based on the exact interpreter version, and run the
+any syntax errors based on the exact interpreter version, and run the tests without

-tests without any extra setup.
-There’s just one snag: some IDEs require you to
+any extra setup.
+There’s just one snag: some IDEs require you to specify an absolute

 $ nix-shell --pure --run 'type -a python'